raspberrychris/kidselectricvehicle/content/_index.md

 ### Product Description

 Little construction workers in training will love this authentically-styled CAT ATV, and it’s the perfect ride-on toy.
 This ride-on has realistic horn and engine sounds that add to the playtime experience.
 With LED headlights and foot pedal acceleration, your little one will feel like they are driving a real vehicle.
 The best part is that this toy can go in forward or reverse at 2.5 MPH, making it perfect for maneuvering through tight spaces.
-Comes with a

 ### Our Rating For This Product